Homemade Chicken Noodle Soup

 Make sure to slice the veggies thinly so they will cook quickly and evenly.
 We put in 1-2 cups of chicken, depending on how much we have to use.

 The recipe is going to look like it has to much liquid in it when you add the noodles.
-Once they noodles expand, that will decrease.
+Once they noodles expand, the liquid will decrease.
 You will then have a hearty chicken noodle soup.

 Make extras to freeze so you meals to heat up when you are busy.